-DEI is the core way in which a business should fundamentally operate.

-Similar to how a person has things fundamental to their personality and way of being-they don't have to "hack" themselves into doing things a certain way; they just do.
+DEI is a core way in which a business should fundamentally operate.
+Similar to how a person has things fundamental to their personality and way of being-they don't have to "hack" themselves into doing things a certain way, they just do.

-Authors Kwon and Nikoladies describe this shift as incorporating triple-loop learning into diversity, in which "values of diversity are expected to be embedded in the process of organizational growth through continuous learning moment-by-moment.
+Authors Kwon and Nikoladies describe this shift as a way of incorporating triple-loop learning into diversity, in which "values of diversity are expected to be embedded in the process of organizational growth through continuous learning moment-by-moment.
 One possible scenario is that diversity per se is reframed as a mission and vision of the organization.
 The boundary between majority and minority is collapsed, and diversity becomes the evolving purpose of the organization's existence."

-It is not impossible; we've just misunderstood where we should be headed.
+It is not impossible; we've just simply misunderstood where we should be headed.

-If we want to lead and operate organizations where people experience a culture where they want to stay longer, apply to work there, and, when they are there, have an experience so inclusive and influential that they provide the best results towards the mission...

-We have got to start asking ourselves a different question.
+If we want to lead and operate organizations where people experience a culture that leads to them wanting to stay longer, wanting to apply to work there, and when they are there, allowing them to experience a culture so influential that they provide the best results towards the mission....We have got to start asking ourselves a different question.

-Instead of asking how we launch more DEI initiatives, ask this instead:
+Instead of asking how we launch DEI initiatives in a different way, what if we asked this instead:

-What would need to be true for DEI to no longer exist as an initiative, program, or function but rather as the way of operating a best-in-class organization?
+What would need to be true in order for DEI to no longer need to exist as an initiative, program, or function but instead the way of operating a best-in-class organization?

-DEI can and should be seen as a way of doing business, making DEI committees and leads obsolete because the work belongs to the organization rather than a designated group or person.
+DEI can and should be seen as the way of doing business, which would make DEI committees and leads obsolete because the work belongs to the organization, not a designated group or person.

-This will require organizations to take a fundamentally new set of steps to ensure this shift happens, with the understanding that to get to the place where DEI can be obsolete, there will need to be training, coaching, and immersive experiences for all staff first and not just a sudden announcement that "We have DEI figured out."
-What would need to be true for DEI to no longer need to exist as an initiative, program, or function but instead the way of operating a best-in-class organization?
+This will require organizations to take a fundamentally new set of steps to ensure this shift happens, with the understanding that in order to get to the case where DEI can be obsolete, there will be training, coaching, and immersive experiences for all staff first and not just a sudden announcement that "We have DEI figured out."